Flash (gamer): Career

-Lee Young-ho set numerous records in StarCraft: Brood War professional competition.
-He has both the highest career win–loss ratio and highest peak ELO of any player, at 71.74% and 2443 respectively.
-He has won six OnGameNet Starleague (OSL) and MBCGame StarCraft League (MSL) tournaments (a record shared by only one other player), and won four of those in twelve months (a record unmatched).
-He has also won the most games in the Proleague competition and has done so with the highest win-lose ratio of any player.

-Lee Young-ho announced his retirement on December 1, 2015.
+Lee joined KT Rolster in 2007 at the age of 14 as a StarCraft: Brood War player.
+In his rookie debut at the Daum OnGameNet Starleague (OSL) of 2007, he defeated the MSL champion Kim "Bisu" Taek-yong to reach the final four, before losing to the eventual champion Kim "GGPlay" Joon Yung.
+He won the KeSPA Rookie of the Year award that year.
+In March 2008, he won both the GOMTV Star Invitational and the Bacchus OSL, defeating Song "Stork" Byung-goo in both finals.
+His Bacchus OSL title made him the youngest OSL champion of all time.
+In 2010, Lee reached the finals of eight major events, winning five of them.
+In 2011, Lee underwent surgery on his right arm due to repetitive strain on his muscles.
+By September 2012, Lee had won 17 major tournaments and broke StarCraft's elo record six times, with all previous elo records being held by Lee himself.

+In 2012, Lee switched to playing StarCraft II competitively.
+He won his first StarCraft II major event in 2014, after winning Intel Extreme Masters Toronto.
+The same year, he led KT Rolster to a proleague title.
+Lee announced his retirement on December 1, 2015.
+At that point in is career, he had a nearly 80% win rate in Brood War and had spent multiple years at the top of KeSPA's official rankings.

 He subsequently returned to playing Starcraft: Brood War, and started his personal broadcast in February 2016 in Afreeca (personal broadcasting platform).
 Lee would go on to win the Afreeca Season 2 Starleague later that year.
 In 2017, Lee competed in the Afreeca Season 3 Starleague and won first place.
 In 2017, Lee won the ' Golden Trophy ' for three straight seasons in ASL alone.
 At the Olympic Stadium in Hanyang University, Seongdong-gu, Seoul on Friday, Lee defeated Cho Il-jang 3:1 in the final match-up of the KT GiGA Internet Afreeca Star League (ASL) season 4.
 He won the championship three times in a row.
 Lee won a substantial amount of money by achieving a milestone that he failed to make during his career as a professional gamer.
 Lee Young-ho hit the 100 million won accumulated in ASL alone.
 In 2018, in the finals of the "Olleh TV Afreeca TV Star League (ASL) Season 6", Lee was defeated by Kim Jung-woo (Effort).
 Kim Jung-woo also won in OSL finals against Lee Young-ho (FlaSh) in 2010, in a famous comeback, by 3:2.
 In 2019, Lee skipped the 7th season of ASL due to his arm injury.
 He took a long break skipping all major tournaments (ASL season7 and all KSL seasons).
 Fortunately, his arm got better and he competed in the following ASL, Season 8, where he won his 4th ASL against Jang Yoon-chul (Snow) (4-0).

-He has played in 9 out of 10 ASL seasons (1, 2, 3, 4, 5, 6, 8, 9 & 10) of which Lee won four times, gained a runner-up once, and placed third twice.